∗ ∗ ∗

 This might seem “duh” because arguments against Culture Fit have become more widespread.
 But that wasn’t the case in 2014, and we weren’t confident about the decision then.
 In fact, my startup was ahead of the curve.

-But the point of this story I want to emphasize isn’t whether we got the answer “right” – I was more amazed to find myself in a culture that allowed URMs and lower-level employees to feel heard.
+But the point of this story I want to emphasize isn’t whether we got the answer “right” – I was more amazed to find myself in a culture that wanted URMs and employees not part of the C-suite to actively voice their concerns (this is the definition of psychological safety).
 It sounds simple, but I’m pretty sure we’ve all struggled to feel heard at work at least once.

-This is what I mean by creating an inclusive workplace, where: 1) there’s space to have the conversations 2) people feel empowered to speak up, and 3) everyone actually listens.
+This is what I mean by creating an inclusive workplace, where: 1) there’s space to have the conversations 2) people feel empowered to speak up, and 3) people actually listen.
 It takes the whole team, but can be especially difficult for URMs, which is why leaders need to step up.

 So, back to you, Feeling Responsible.

-It sounds like this is a learning opportunity for the company, and I encourage you to frame the problem as a broader process issue, not just Feeling Responsible’s Problem.
+It sounds like this is a learning opportunity for the company, and I encourage you to frame it as a broader process issue, not just Feeling Responsible’s Problem.

 First, talk it out 1:1 with someone.
 This could either be someone in a position of authority (e.g. your manager) or someone you simply feel safe opening up to (e.g. male colleague who can back you up, either by amplifying your voice or even speaking on your behalf).
 As honest as you can be, explain how you feel and how you’d like to see improvements emerge from this incident.

 Ideally, you can help the leaders see the core reasons why this mistake happened, as well as the potential value of having more voices invited into conversations.
-You could share articles, suggest a retrospective, and order a few copies of Originals by Adam Grant.
+You could share articles, suggest a retrospective, and host a book club for Originals by Adam Grant.

 Once you’ve done your part in helping the team see how this incident was actually about the broader product development process, then you can choose your level of involvement.
 And process problems take time to figure out how it will work.
 So it will be up to you to figure out the right personal balance of helping the team work towards meaningful solutions, while not feeling overly responsible, especially as someone from a URM background.